kirin-vn/lexer/README.md

 The identifier of a character can be used to access the character's name.
 This defaults to the string representation of the identifier, but can be changed in the engine.

+                @GIRLFRIEND
+        What is it?

+                @PLAYER
         I really like you, `GIRLFRIEND`! %% defaults to GIRLFRIEND, but can be changed.

+If a parenthetical is given, it first removes all attributes from the specified character before adding those provided.
-Character attributes are not inherited from previous character verses.
+Otherwise, the attributes are inherited from the previous time a character with that identifier was used.

 ####  Parenthetical